NRI

 • Two passport-sized photographs

-• An initial remittance, like DD from a foreign bank or an exchange company, or a check drawn from a foreign bank in your country of residence.
+• An initial remittance, like a DD from a foreign bank or an exchange company, or a check drawn from a foreign bank in your country of residence.

 Frequently Asked Questions